-The current global crisis — the COVID-19 pandemic — has evoked strong emotions.
+The chaos of the world, natural disasters, political turmoil, and social injustice evokes strong emotions in many.
 Some people are angry at God.
 Others fear him, wondering when the next hammer blow will fall.
 How about you?
 Are you at peace with God?

 This means that God is now at peace with us!
 “The chastisement of our peace was upon him (Jesus); and with his stripes we are healed” (Isaiah 53:5).
 “Having made peace through the blood of his cross, by him to reconcile all things unto himself;” (Colossians 1:20).